dejvoss/cs_cdins-msp3-recipe-book/README.md

 ## Testing

+I did test features after implementation and after each change in code.
+I also perform complete test in end of the project.
+The below review is not in the order that I ran the tests because these are all the tests that got my attention.

+### Testing responsiveness and design

-I did test my website all the time during creating in browser developer tools to check if all python function are response correctly and to see if the page is responsive at mobile screens and then at large screens.
+I did test my website all the time during creating in browser developer to see if the page is responsive at mobile screens and at large screens.
 I used 3 different web browser during tests and creating page:
 * Google Chrome Version 85.0.4183.121 (Official Build) (64-bits)
 * Brave Version 1.14.84 Chromium: 85.0.4183.121 (Official Build) (64-bit)
 * Microsoft Edge 85.0.564.68 (Official Build) (wersja 64-bit)